-On April 28, 2023, CIRM awarded Combangio a \$15.0 million grant, or the CIRM Award, subject to entering into a final award agreement, to support its ongoing KPI-012 program for the treatment of PCED as well as product and process characterization and analytical development for the program.
-On August 2, 2023, Combangio entered into the CIRM Award.
+On April 28, 2023, CIRM awarded Combangio a \$15.0 million grant, or the CIRM Award, subject to entering into a final award agreement, to support Combangio's ongoing KPI-012 program for the treatment of PCED as well as product and process characterization and analytical development for the program.
+On August 2, 2023, Combangio entered into the CIRM Award and became entitled to receive an initial \$5.9 million disbursement from CIRM.

 The CIRM Award is subject to a co-funding requirement under which Combangio is obligated to spend a specified minimum amount on the development of KPI-012 to obtain the full award amount.
-Upon entry into the CIRM Award, Combangio received an initial \$5.9 million disbursement from CIRM, and the balance of the award is payable to Combangio upon the achievement of specified milestones that are primarily related to Combangio's progress in conducting the CHASE clinical trial.
+The remaining \$9.1 million available under the award is payable to Combangio only upon the achievement of specified milestones that are primarily related to Combangio's progress in conducting the CHASE clinical trial.
 CIRM may permanently cease disbursements if the milestones are not met within four months of the scheduled completion dates.
 Additionally, if CIRM determines, in its sole discretion, that Combangio has not complied with the terms and conditions of the CIRM Award, CIRM may suspend or permanently cease disbursements.
 Under the terms of the CIRM Award, Combangio is obligated to pay a royalty on net sales of any product, service or approved drug resulting in whole or in part from the CIRM Award in the amount of 0.1% per \$1.0 million of funds utilized by us until the earlier of ten years from the date of first commercial sale of such product, service or approved drug and such time as nine times the amount of funds awarded by CIRM has been paid in royalties, or the Base Royalty.
-In addition, following the satisfaction of the Base Royalty, Combangio is obligated to pay a 1.0% royalty on net sales of any CIRM-funded invention in excess of \$500 million per year until the last to expire patent covering such invention.
+In addition, following the satisfaction of the Base Royalty, Combangio is obligated to pay a 1.0% royalty on net sales of any CIRM-funded invention in excess of \$500 million per year until the last to expire patent covering such invention expires.

 The CIRM Award is not in the scope of the contracts with customers accounting guidance as the government entity is not a customer under the agreement.
 Rather, the CIRM Award is accounted for as a contract to perform research and development activities.
 As a result, grant income is recognized as the related research and development expenses are incurred.
-During each of the three and nine months ended September 30, 2023, we recognized \$3.0 million of grant income related to the CIRM Award on our condensed consolidated statements of operations and comprehensive (loss) income and as of September 30, 2023, we had deferred grant income of \$2.9 million on our condensed consolidated balance sheet.